earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 Tetlock's earliest work was the study of political experts.
 He solicited political advice and predictions from 284 experts between 1984 and 2004, and once enough time had passed to determine the accuracy of their forecasts, he scored the results.
 Political punditry is different from tech thought-leadership -- none of my advice-givers were explicitly predicting a project outcome  --  but I think his findings have a lot to teach us.

 He found that experts could be split into two broad categories, the first of which he called Hedgehogs.
 A Hedgehog had one big idea like free-market capitalism (or nordic model capitalism or demand-side economics), which they used as a lens to look at many issues.
-They applied this big idea to every situation, which resulted in noncontigent and straightforward advice.
+They applied this big idea to every situation, which resulted in noncontingent and straightforward advice.
 You always need more freedom, nutmeg, and unit tests.
 Hedgehogs are "Confident forecasters".

 ## The Foxes